Sleep is important for growth, immunity, learning and memory. Sleep provides energy to work, play and function properly.

 Our research involves various projects to better understand and improve sleep in different groups.
 One project looks at developing reference ranges for infant sleep during sleep studies, while another looks at differences between hospital studies and home studies in paediatrics.
 We are determining the best CPAP pressure for home use and looking at ways to improve sleep for hospitalised patients.

-Over the past decade, we've been part of Achondroplasia trials, studying how bone-lengthening medication affects sleep in this group.
+Over the past decade, we've been part of achondroplasia trials, studying how bone-lengthening medication affects sleep in this group.

 With support from the MRFF, we study sleep in people with developmental disabilities.